-So if you’re planning to spend the long weekend tackling DIY, we’ve come up with some top DIY tips which should come in handy.
+If you’re planning to spend the Easter break tackling DIY, we’ve come up with some top tips that should come in handy.

 Change for the better

-Home improvements can make your home look better and in some cases add value to your property, so you must make sure you keep your home insurer informed of any changes you make.
+Home improvements can make your home look better and in some cases add value to your property, so it’s best to keep your home insurer informed of any changes you make.

-Two main reasons.
+There are two main reasons for this.
 First, if you increase the value of your bricks and mortar (say, by adding an extension) or make room for more possessions, you need to check the ‘sums insured’ on your buildings and contents policies are still accurate.

 It’s easy to underestimate the value of your contents so it’s always worth checking in with your insurer to make sure you’re adequately covered.
 For example, if you’ve forked out on new curtains or carpets, and your claim goes over the amount you’re insured for, you might not receive a pay-out for your new home furnishings.